prime31/v-temp-modules/imgui/README.md

-# imgui + gl3w + sdl implementation
+# imgui + sdl + opengl3 implementation
-Dear ImGui V module -- ImGui wrapper
+Dear ImGui V module - ImGui wrapper

 # Installation
+- first install the `prime31.gl3w` module and run `make` in the `prime31.gl3w` folder
-- run `make` in the imgui/install folder to build cimgui, gl3w and the GL/SDL ImGui implementation
+- run `make` in the `prime31/imgui` folder to build cimgui and the GL/SDL ImGui implementation

+# Requirements
+The `prime31.gl3w` module is required.
+You must have `import prime31.gl3w` in your main module.